aulgen/marketing-analytics-framework/README.md

 # marketing-analytics-framework

 I need to create a program to work with MMM models as a Marketing analyst and I need a framework and sample data sets to add to my portfolio.
-Can you help me?

 ## Collaborate with GPT Engineer